DizNicolasAmor/interviews-practice/SEO.md

 ## TABLE OF CONTENTS

 - [BASIC](#BASIC)
-  - 1 What is SEO
+  - 1 What is SEO?
   - 2 Why is it important for websites?
   - 3 What are the primary components of on-page SEO?
   - 4 What is the difference between on-page and off-page SEO?